 - Reports negative thoughts related to death and dying

-- The patient will be able to freely express feelings associated with dying
+- Patient will be able to freely express feelings associated with dying.

-- The patient will discuss realistic goals concerning their condition and prognosis
+- Patient will discuss realistic goals concerning their condition and prognosis.

 1. Consider the psychosocial maturity of the patient.

 Females have a higher risk of developing death anxiety compared to men.
 Determining psychosocial maturity will help better understand how to support and comfort the patient.

 2. Assess the patient’s fear of death and the current stage of grief.